Audio Function

 PulseAudio Overview

-PulseAudio is a cross-platform, network-enabled audio service that accepts audio input from one or more audio sources (processes or input devices) and then redirects the audio to one or more slots (sound card, remote network PulseAudio service, or other processes).
-It interacts with the lowest-level ALSA (Advanced Linux Sound Architecture) and provides a unified interface for applications, enabling advanced features such as multi-channel audio mixing and audio forwarding.
+PulseAudio is a cross-platform, network-capable audio service that accepts audio input from one or more audio sources (processes or input devices) and then redirects the audio to one or more sinks (sound cards, remote network PulseAudio service, or other processes).
+It interacts with the underlying ALSA (Advanced Linux Sound Architecture) and provides a unified interface for applications, enabling advanced features such as multi-channel audio mixing and audio forwarding.

 1.View available output devices (Sinks)

 • This command lists the index and name of all available sinks (output devices).
-Example output:
+Output example:

 root@qcm6490-idp:/# pactl list short sinks